What We Do

 We believe that all the world’s problems can be solved in a garden.
 We are starting with obesity – our goal is to lower obesity rates among children and youth in Staunton, Waynesboro, and Augusta County through connecting children and youth to the food they eat.
 To accomplish this huge task, we have partnered with many local organizations and community groups to both get people out to the farm, as well as get produce grown by youth back into the community.
 Building lasting relationships and learning – from each other and from nature – is at the core of what we do.

-Our six-week summer program brings youth to the farm to actively learn growing and team-building skills and come away with a wider understanding of their food, nutrition, and health.
+Our eight-week summer program brings youth to the farm to actively learn growing and team-building skills and come away with a wider understanding of their food, nutrition, and health.
 The community farm also serves as host to school and community groups who come to visit and work at the community farm.
 In 2013, Project GROWS developed a gardening curriculum that aligns with the Virginia Standards of Learning (SOLs).
 Educators are welcome to browse our Summer Curriculum 2013 and bring out your class for a hands-on garden lesson to illustrate what students have learned.

 Community Supported Agriculture (CSA) Farm-Share Program:

 2013 marks our first year selling produce to the community through a CSA.
 Check our homepage for more details on what a CSA is and how you can participate, or feel free to give us a call if you have questions now (540) 480-0371.
 Thank you for supporting Project GROWS and our efforts to connect children and youth to food.
 Email Jenna0203@gmail.com if you’re interested in joining.

 Project GROWS will be participating in the North Augusta Farmers Market for the 2013 growing season starting in April.
 The market is located in Verona, Virginia at the Government Center Market Dock.
 Be sure to keep your eyes out for the PG team this summer (you will recognize us by our beautiful produce grown by the community!).